Fernando-Medeiros/DBOARD-Auth-Nest-API/docs/PRISMA.md

 ## Create prima schema
 npx prisma init

-# Turn your database schema into a Prisma schema.
-npx  prisma db pull

 #Generate the Prisma Client.
 You can then start querying your database.
 npx  prisma generate

+# Turn your database schema into a Prisma schema.
+npx  prisma db pull

+#
+npx  prisma db push
 ```